jeevsanp1/spartahack_2026/README.md

 ## 📱 Overview

-The **SpartaHack 2026 App** is designed to connect hackers, merchants, and organizers in a unified platform.
+The **STAMPD Rewards App** is designed to connect hackers, merchants, and organizers in a unified platform.
 Whether you're scanning in for a workshop, redeeming freebies at local merchants, or exploring the venue, this app is your go-to utility.

 ## ✨ Key Features